-- the income statement for the year then ended; - the statement of changes in equity for the year then ended; - the balance sheet as at 30 September 2014; - · the cash flow statement for the year then ended; and - the notes to the financial statements, which include a summary of significant accounting policies and other explanatory information.
+- the Balance sheet as at 30 September 2016; - the Income statement for the year then ended; - the Cash flow statement for the year then ended; - the Statement of changes in equity for the year then ended; and - the notes to the financial statements, which include a summary of significant accounting policies and other explanatory information.

-The financial reporting framework that has been applied in the preparation of the financial statements is applicable law and IFRSs as adopted by the European Union.
+The financial reporting framework that has been applied in the preparation of the financial statements is IFRSs as adopted by the European Union, and applicable law.

 In applying the financial reporting framework, the directors have made a number of subjective judgements, for example in respect of significant accounting estimates.
-In making such estimates, they have made assumptions and considered future events
+In making such estimates, they have made assumptions and considered future events.